SendiAp/Remaining/README.md

-## What do I look like?
-A JOKE MACHINE!?
+## How do you find Will Smith in the snow?
+Look for fresh prints.